Answering Your Questions

 What do I do with applications and deposit checks?

 Many students need as much time as possible to pay for their trip.
 Early enrollment gives students and their families time to finance the trip and spread out their payments.
-Send us any applications and deposits as soon as you receive them.
-You can also ask your students and parents mail them to us directly, or they may register online.
-That way we can begin the registration process, hold seats on your flights and produce billing statements for your participants.
+Send us any applications and deposits to our office as soon as you receive them.
+You can also ask your students and parents mail them to us directly, or they may register online (using the link on the brochure).
+That way we can begin the registration process, hold seats on your flights and produce billing statements and a welcome packet for your participants.

 A student needs to cancel, what do I tell them?